Skip to content

 }

-const midiFile = await input.files[0].arrayBuffer(); // get the file and convert to ArrayBuffer
+const midiFile = await input.files[0].arrayBuffer(); // Get the file and convert to ArrayBuffer

-// load a new song list and play
+// Load a new song list and play

 seq.loadNewSongList([{ binary: midiFile }]);